goldenson/maximeorefice/_posts/2020-03-18-application-performance.md

 ### Prerequisite

-This is a mandadory step that will help us to understand what is going on with our application.
+This is a mandatory step that will help us to understand what is going on with our application.

 You want to have all kind of metrics that will tell you how your app behaves.